 Risk Free Trial Period – Money Back Guarantee

-Since clinical studies show that it can take a few weeks for many people’s brain to adjust to the devices, MD recommends a minimum of a 21 day trial period.
+Since clinical studies show that it can take a few weeks for many people’s brains to adjust to the devices, M.D. recommends a minimum of a 21 day trial period.
 Just to make sure you have plenty of time to make sure users are completely satisfied they allow a generous 45-day trial.

 Not satisfied with the quality of your MDHearingAid product?
 The company offers a 45-day risk-free trial with a 100% money-back guarantee, minus the costs of shipping, handling, and restocking.